 Serious damage can result if the pump is started or run in the wrong direction of rotation.
-These pumps turn clockwise as viewed from the motor end.
+Ensure the pump is given the same rotation as the pump direction arrow.

 If maintenance work has been carried out to the site's electricity supply, the direction of rotation should be re-checked as above in case the supply phasing has been altered.